25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

 - You can create your own rules with the reservoir and rate

-- _Example_: Higher minimum rate for POSTs
+- _Example:_ Higher minimum rate for POSTs

   - Rule name: `POST minimum`
   - Priority: `100`